dustinpfister/blog_posts/_posts/canvas-example-input-controller.md

 <script src="/js/canvas-examples/input-controller/0.0.0/pkg.js"></script>

 ### 1 - The utility lib

+Here I have the utils library for this canvas example of an input controller.
+This library often contains methods that I might use across many canvas examples, but might also change from one canvas example to the next.

 In this utils.js file for this canvas example I have a isMouse method that will just return true if the given event object is a mouse event, after that there is a more complex method that will return an array of point objects from an event object where each object contains canvas relative rather than window relative x and y values.